Natural Graph Wavelet Packet Dictionaries: Background

 However, one important drawback of the above method is that the construction of the spectral filters $F_j$ solely depends on the eigenvalue distribution (except some flexibility in choosing the filter pair $(h, g)$, and the dilation parameters $\{s_j\}$) and does \emph{not} reflect how the eigenvectors \emph{behave}.
-For simple graphs such as $P_N$ and $C_N$ (a cycle graph with $N$ nodes), the graph Laplacian eigenvectors are global sinusoids whose frequencies can be simply read off from the corresponding eigenvalues, as discussed in \cite{IRION-SAITO-SPIE, saito2018can}.
-Hence, the usual \emph{Littlewood-Paley wavelet theory} (see, e.g., \cite[Sec.~4.2]{Daubechies1992}, \cite[Sec.~2.4]{jaffard2001wavelets}) applies for those simple graphs.
-Unfortunately, the graph Laplacian eigenvectors of a general graph can behave in a much more complicated manner than those of $P_N$ or $C_N$ (as discussed in~\cite{SAITO-WOEI-KOKYUROKU, WHY4-LAA, saito2018can, CLONINGER-STEINERBERGER, LI-SAITO-SPIE}).
-They cannot be described and ordered simply by the corresponding eigenvalues.
-Therefore, it will be problematic to design graph wavelet by using spectral filters built solely upon eigenvalues and we need to find a way to distinguish eigenvector behaviors.
-To quantify the difference of behaviors between the eigenvectors, however, we cannot use the usual $\ell^2$-distances among them since they all have the same value $\sqrt{2}$ due to their orthonormality.
+For simple graphs such as $P_N$ and $C_N$ (a cycle graph with $N$ nodes), the graph Laplacian eigenvectors are global sinusoids whose frequencies can be simply read off from the corresponding eigenvalues, as discussed in Sect.~\ref{sec:graphlap}.
+Hence, the usual \emph{Littlewood-Paley wavelet theory} (see, e.g., \cite[Sect.~4.2]{Daubechies1992}, \cite[Sect.~2.4]{jaffard2001wavelets}) applies for those simple graphs.
+Unfortunately, the graph Laplacian eigenvectors of a general graph --- even if it is ever so slightly more complicated than $P_N$ and $C_N$ --- can behave in a much more complicated or unexpected manner than those of $P_N$ or $C_N$, as discussed in \cite{CLONINGER-STEINERBERGER, IRION-SAITO-SPIE, LI-SAITO-SPIE, WHY4-LAA, SAITO-BJSIAM-ENGLISH, saito2018can, SAITO-WOEI-DENDRITES, SAITO-WOEI-KOKYUROKU}.

+In order to demonstrate this serious problem concretely and make this article self-contained, let us examine the following example that was also discussed in \cite{CLONINGER-STEINERBERGER, LI-SAITO-SPIE, saito2018can}.
+Let us consider a thin rectangle in $\Rf^2$, and suppose that this rectangle is discretized as $P_{N_x} \times P_{N_y}$ ($N_x > N_y > 1$).
+The Laplacian eigenpairs of this lattice graph can be easily derived from Eq.~\eqref{eqn:eigen1} as:

+where $k=0:N_xN_y-1$; $k_x=0:N_x-1$, $k_y=0:N_y-1$, $x=1:N_x$, and $y=1:N_y$.
+As always, let $\{\lambda_k\}_{k=0:N_xN_y-1}$ be ordered in the nondecreasing manner.
+Figure~\ref{fig:grid7x3evorder} shows the corresponding eigenvectors ordered in this manner (with $N_x=7$, $N_y=3$).
+Note that the layout of $3 \times 7$ grid of subplots is for the page saving purpose: the layout of $1 \times 21$ grid of subplots would be more natural if we use only the eigenvalue size for eigenvector ordering.
+For such a 2D lattice graph, the smallest eigenvalue is still $\lambda_0=\lambda_{(0,0)}=0$, and the corresponding eigenvector is constant.